Lesson 11: File Input and Output

 You can also supply a path to a valid subdirectory to create a directory anywhere on your drive regardless of your current working directory.

-MKDIR ".\tutorial\Lesson11\NewFolder" ' path from current working directory
+MKDIR ".\tutorial\Lesson11\NewFolder" ' at the path from the current working directory

 Directory Structure: The RMDIR Statement